enigmatix/yii2-select2/README.md

 This widget is intentionally light on proprietary code, and instead favours existing Yii2 objects, classes and helpers where they are provided.
-It also provides a passthru mechanism so you can use the full Select2 range of options without having to rely on support being manually added to this php widget.
+It also provides a passthrough mechanism so you can use the full Select2 range of options without having to rely on support being manually added to this php widget.